 Style and elegance underneath a Wetherspoons?
-You better believe it!
-The basement on Corn Street is where you’ll find cocktails and steak joint The Ox.
-Lit warmly by a variety of little lamps, the atmosphere here is cosy, but upmarket.
-Leather-bound chairs stand in neat rows, while food comes out on oh-so-hip wooden chopping boards, as well as white china plates.
-To save a few pennies, book at able between 5pm and 7pm Monday to Saturday to enjoy a 6oz rump steak, fries, sauce and a glass of house wine for just £15.
+You better believe it.
+The basement on Corn Street is where you’ll find cocktail bar and steak joint The Ox.
+Lit warmly by an array of small lamps, atmosphere here is cosy and upmarket.
+Leather-bound chairs stand in neat rows, while food comes out on oh-so-hip wooden boards.
+To save a few pennies, book a table between 5pm and 7pm Monday to Friday to enjoy a 6oz rump steak, fries, sauce and a glass of house wine for just £15.

-This Italian neighbourhood joint has won best breakfast and best Italian restaurant at the Bristol Good Food awards three years in a row, and its dishes are certainly deserving.
-Vegetarians could eat here quite happily though there’s enough on the changing menu for meat eaters too.
-Choose from antipasti, risottos, pasta, gnocchi and homemade bread – and make sure you leave room for dessert.
+This Italian neighbourhood joint won both best breakfast and best Italian restaurant at the Bristol Good Food Awards in 2018, and its dishes are certainly deserving.
+Vegetarians could eat here quite happily, though there’s enough on the changing menu for meat-eaters too.
+Choose from antipasti, risotto, pasta, gnocchi and homemade bread – and make sure you leave room for dessert.
 Ingredients are fresh, local and seasonal.

 Why go?
 For arguably the best burgers in Bristol.

 Why go?
-For super attentive service and a well-thought-out tasting menu.
+For a well-thought-out tasting menu (plus super-attentive service).

-We wouldn’t usually advise slapping down a non-refundable £100 before sampling a chef’s cuisine, but we’ll make an exception for this Michelin-starred restaurant.
-Casamia serves impeccably cooked and delightfully presented seasonal dishes.
-Yes, the five-course tasting menu will set you back £118 per person, (unless you make a mid-week or lunchtime booking when it reduces to £98) but if you blow your special occasion fund here, you won’t regret it.
+Michelin-starred Casamia serves impeccably cooked and delightfully presented seasonal dishes.
+Yes, the five-course tasting menu will set you back £118 per person (unless you make a mid-week or lunchtime booking when it’s £98), but if you blow your special occasion fund here, you won’t regret it.

 Why go?
-For top-notch curry without the grease stains.
+Moreish curry – sans grease stains.

-Purveyor of authentic Middle Eastern cuisine, Souk Kitchen manages to serve up a feast for the eyes as well as the belly.
-Expect to find mezze dishes for under a fiver, including Iranian gherkins and Turkish slaw, plus shakshouka (poached eggs, peppers, tomatoes and onions on grilled flatbread) from Tunisia.
+Purveyor of authentic Middle Eastern cuisine, Souk Kitchen offers a fantastic array of mezze for under a fiver, including Iranian gherkins and Turkish slaw, plus shakshouka (poached eggs, peppers, tomatoes and onions on grilled flatbread).
 However, it’s not just exotic ingredients from warmer climes on offer here.
-The sausages are from Gloucester Old Spot pigs and most of the bread here is made by Mark’s Bread a few hundred yards away down North Street.
+The sausages are from Gloucester Old Spot pigs and most of the bread here is made by Mark’s Bread a few hundred yards away on North Street.

 Why go?
 To replace the calories you burnt in the pool, and then some.

-Lovingly restored by the owner of the Glassboat restaurant in the city centre, this first-floor spot that overlooks the water below is easily one of the best rooms with a view in Bristol.
-There aren’t many places where well-dressed clientele mix with fellow diners in fluffy dressing gowns who’ve come straight from the pool or a spa treatment.
-Don’t be put off by seeing ‘Bird Food’ on the menu.
-This is the tasting menu prepared by head chef Freddy Bird, a keen and knowledgeable forager of ingredients which he uses to create daily-changing dishes, many of which are cooked in a wood-fired oven.
+Lovingly restored by the owner of the Glassboat restaurant in the city centre, this first-floor spot overlooking the water is easily one of the best rooms with a view in Bristol.
+There aren’t many places where well-dressed gourmets mix with fellow diners in fluffy dressing gowns who’ve come straight from the pool or spa.
+The food here has a Spanish feel and the wine list is comprehensive.

 Why go?
 For modern European dishes that taste as good as they look.

-If you’re going to put your own name above the door you’ve got to be very confident in your own ability as a chef.
-The nearest Bristol has got to an eponymous restaurant is Wilks, owned by James ‘Wilks’ Wilkins and Christine Vayssade.
-Wilkins backed himself and he was right to – just over a year after opening in 2012, his restaurant was awarded a Michelin star, making it one of only three in the Bristol area to hold that distinction at the time.
-A true dining experience, you won't leave Wilks hungry.
-In fact, we're guessing that you’ll fancy nibbling on something from every section of the menu, whether it’s the hand-dived scallops, wild boar saddle or citrus meringue sphere.
+If you’re going to put your own name above the door you’ve got to be pretty confident.
+James ‘Wilks’ Wilkins backed himself and was right to – just over a year after opening in 2012, his restaurant was awarded a Michelin star.
+The extravagant dining experience at Wilks will never leave you hungry.
+We reckon you’ll fancy nibbling on something from every section of the menu, whether it’s the hand-dived scallops, wild boar saddle or citrus meringue sphere.

-Good ol’ pub grub is what you’ll get here, but this isn’t like a typical British boozer.
-The Pump House – situated in a beautifully renovated Victorian pumping station – belongs to top chef Toby Gritten, who provides fish fresh from the coast, fruit and veg from nearby allotments and local brews Butcombe and Bath Ales on tap.
-Everything on the a la carte menu is worthy of exploring, but if you’re feeling particularly adventurous (and flush), plump for the eight-course tasting menu.
+Good ol’ pub grub is what you’ll get here, but this isn’t your typical British boozer.
+The Pump House, tucked inside a beautifully renovated Victorian pumping station, belongs to top chef Toby Gritten, who serves fish fresh from the coast, fruit and veg from nearby allotments and local brews Butcombe and Bath Ales on tap.
+Everything on the à la carte menu is worth a go, but if you’re feeling particularly adventurous (and flush), plump for the eight-course tasting menu.

 Why go?
-For festival food right here in the city.
+For festival food in the city centre.

 Anyone who’s been to Glastonbury festival will tell you it’s possible to survive for days on Pieminister pies and cider alone.
 This is especially true if you choose the Mothership, a behemoth of a meal, with a pie on top of mash, mushy peas, gravy, grated cheese and shallots (also available in a vegan version).
-Pieminister was founded in Bristol, with its original Stokes Croft home recently refurbished and better than ever.
-If the pies don’t get you drooling, other menu options include halloumi chips and mac ‘n’ cheese.
-The bottomless brunch is guaranteed to banish an impending hangover.
+Pieminister was founded in Bristol, with its original Stokes Croft home recently refurbished and looking fresher than ever.
+If the pies don’t get you drooling, other options include halloumi chips and mac ‘n’ cheese.
+The bottomless brunch is guaranteed to banish any hangover.